geerlingguy/ansible-for-devops/README.md

 ### Chapter 12

   - [`molecule`](molecule/): A Molecule example used for testing and developing an Ansible playbook, or for testing in a Continuous Integration (CI) environment.
+  - [`ci.yml` GitHub Actions workflow](.github/workflows/ci.yml): A GitHub Actions workflow which runs the `molecule` example in a CI environment.

 ### Chapter 13